 3. Let Him Watch Dad

 The standing element is an obvious challenge for potty training boys.
-When your son is ready to learn to pee standing up, several Circle of Moms members, including Alicia O., recommend having an older male relative set an example.
-"Let him follow daddy around or older siblings; seeing other boys like him use the toilet might motivate his interest."
+When your son is ready to learn to pee standing up, several readers, including Alicia O., recommend having an older male relative set an example.
+"Let him follow daddy around or older siblings; seeing other boys like him use the toilet might motivate his interest ."

 4. Give Him a Target